bbc/react-transcript-editor/docs/notes/2018-10-01-basic-drafts.md

 # Example `draft.js`

-By Laurian
+I fyou are new to `draft.js` see [first basic example usage getting started in docs](https://draftjs.org/docs/getting-started.html#usage)

-Example, how to divide text into paragraphs [content block](https://draftjs.org/docs/api-reference-content-block) with extra info. see `loadData` function.
+Here's an example, how to divide text into paragraphs [content block](https://draftjs.org/docs/api-reference-content-block) with extra info. see `loadData` function.

 [`convertFromRaw` function](https://draftjs.org/docs/api-reference-data-conversion) converts the content block, with entity map to add to draft.js.